-It is also noted that according to the WHOIS search result, the Disputed Domain Name was registered on 8 April 2017, over 6 years after the Complainant registered the trademark "bbin" beginning in 2011.
+It is also noted that according to the WHOIS search result, the Disputed Domain Names were registered in 2019, over 8 years after the Complainant registered the trademark "bbin" beginning in 2011.

-Given the general recognition of the Complainants' "bbin" marks including in the PRC where the Respondent resides, the Respondent must have known of the existence of the "bbin" marks when registering the Disputed Domain Name.
+Further given the general recognition of the Complainants' "bbin" marks including in Asia where the Respondent resides, the Respondent must have known of the existence of the "bbin" marks when registering the Disputed Domain Names.

-Given the above reasons alongside a lack of response by the Respondent on its right and/or interest in the Disputed Domain Name, this Panel concludes that the Respondent has no rights and/or legitimate interests in respect of the Disputed Domain Name.
+Given the above reasons alongside a lack of response by the Respondent on its right and/or interest in the Disputed Domain Names, this Panel concludes that the Respondent has no rights and/or legitimate interests in respect of the Disputed Domain Names.